starkleytech/swapdex-documentation/docs/index.md

 Users also have the possibility to make a private sale (NFT can only be purchased through the address specified by the seller).
 In this case, only the fees for the creator are deducted.

-_Screen / design of the UX of the market with some features ? _

 ### 7. The Vault

 The vault is the ideal place to stack NFTs to farmer new tokens.
 Whether you want to earn in-game coins or other crypto tokens, the vault allows you to lock your NFTs for a period of time to make them work for you.

-_Screen / design of the UX of the Vault? _

 ### 8. Fractional NFT System